benjaminpotter/stow/README.md

 - Install gitgutter
 - Install rust.vim plugin

+#### vim
+I like using vim over nvim at the moment.
+The configuration files are simpler than writing Lua.

+- Add vim-plug as plugin manager
+- Add rust-lang/rust.vim to format rust code on save.

 #### sway
 Sway is a window manager which aims to replicate the i3 experience on Wayland.
 Most of my configuration remains default, but I have added a few things.
 Most